Meet the U.S. Attorney

 William J. Ihlenfeld, II

-William J. Ihlenfeld, II, was sworn in as the United States Attorney for the Northern District of West Virginia in August of 2010.
-Ihlenfeld is a career prosecutor, having served for thirteen years as a state prosecutor before assuming his current position.
+William J. Ihlenfeld, II was sworn in as the United States Attorney for the Northern District of West Virginia on October 12, 2021.

 Ihlenfeld was nominated by President Biden on August 10, 2021 and confirmed by the U.S. Senate on October 5, 2021.

 As U.S. Attorney, Ihlenfeld is the top-ranking federal law enforcement official in the Northern District of West Virginia, which includes offices in Wheeling, Martinsburg, Clarksburg, and Elkins.
 He oversees a staff of 53 employees, including 24 attorneys and 28 non-attorney support personnel.
 The office is responsible for prosecuting federal crimes in the district, including crimes related to terrorism, public corruption, child exploitation, firearms, and narcotics.
 The office also defends the United States in civil cases and collects debts owed to the United States.